go-nacelle/workerbase/README.md

 ### Usage

 The supplied process is an abstract busy-loop whose behavior is determined by a supplied `WorkerSpec` interface.
-This interface has an `Init` method that receives application config as well as the worker process instance and a `Tick` method where each phase of work should be done.
-The worker process has methods and `IsDone` and `HaltChan` which can be used within the tick method to determine if long-running work should be abandoned on application shutdown.
+This interface has an `Init` method that receives application config and a `Tick` method where each phase of work should be done.
+The tick method is passed a context that will be canceled on shutdown so that any long-running work can be cleanly abandoned.
 There is an [example](./example) included in this repository.

 - **WithTagModifiers** registers the tag modifiers to be used when loading process configuration (see [below](#Configuration)).
 This can be used to change the default tick interval, or prefix all target environment variables in the case where more than one worker process is registered per application.